If there’s one thing you never set out to be as a leader or communicator, it’s to lose the audience.

 If you want to draw a crowd, it’s easy to focus on what people want to know.

-That’s an especial challenge for preachers.
+That’s especially a challenge for preachers.

 If you always preach about what people want to know, you’ll likely miss what people need to know.